Relativistic effects on the Schr\"odinger-Newton equation: Relativistic corrections on the Schr odinger-Newton equation

 \subsection{Parametrized post-Newtonian formalism}

 In the nonrelativistic limit, every metric theory of gravity can be written in terms of small deviations from the Newtonian gravitational equations.
 The post-Newtonian framework encompasses the mathematical tools used for this purpose.
-A specially useful setup is the so-called parametrized post-Newtonian formalism \cite{Will2018}, which encodes these deviations using explicit parameters.
+An especially useful setup is the so-called parametrized post-Newtonian formalism \cite{Will2018}, which encodes these deviations using explicit parameters.
 These parameters have specific physical meaning, as they describe different properties of the spacetime, and their numerical values are fixed by the particular theory of gravity under consideration.

 However, there is nothing like a parametrized post-Newtonian formalism for a generic spacetime.
 In order to construct such a framework, one needs to assume certain particular physical scenario with corresponding symmetries and, more importantly, a specific matter content.
-The usual parametrized post-Newtonian formalism is written for a perfect fluid, which is a suitable assumption for most astrophysical applications.
-Nonetheless, since we want to perform the quantization of the system, a perfect-fluid description would not be reasonable as this would be an effective and not a fundamental representation of the different degrees of freedom.
-Therefore, in order to construct the simplest possible model that encodes 1PN corrections, we will assume the same metric as considered by Eddington, Robertson, and Schiff \cite{Will2018}, which describes a spherically symmetric vacuum spacetime.
-In the coordinates centered at the gravitational source, the elements of this metric are,
+The usual parametrized post-Newtonian formalism is written for a perfect fluid, which is a suitable assumption for most applications, and it is described in terms of ten real-valued parameters along with the same number of metric potentials that obey Poisson-like equations.
+This formalism includes all possible 1PN-order terms in the metric.
+However, the resolution of such a system is very complicated due to the large number of equations involved.
+In addition, since our goal is to describe the evolution of a mass density given by the norm of the wave function, in order to apply the complete formalism, one would need to define different kinematic and thermodynamic quantities (like the velocity, the pressure, the internal energy,...) in terms of the wave function, as well as the equation of state of such a fluid, and such definitions might not be obvious.
+Therefore, we leave the construction and analysis of the complete framework for future work.
+Here, in order to construct the simplest possible model that encodes the 1PN corrections that only involve the Newtonian potential, we will assume the same metric as considered by Eddington, Robertson, and Schiff \cite{Will2018}, which describes a spherically symmetric vacuum spacetime.
+By doing so, we are neglecting all other post-Newtonian potentials.
+Some of these potentials are related to the velocity of the fluid, while others are sourced by thermodynamic magnitudes as the pressure or the internal energy.
+Therefore, our formalism will be valid near the equilibrium and as long as such termodynamic quantities do not have a large impact on the dynamics.
+Finally, let us comment that, instead of using the parametrized post-Newtonian framework to study the relativistic effects, another alternative would be to consider the metric obtained from the expansion of the Einstein-Klein-Gordon system presented in Ref. \cite{Giulini12}, which leads to the SN system.